Code-Institute-Submissions/Wxrren-GamerLeague/README.md

 * #000000 - Used as a transparent overlay with RGBA code rgba(0, 0, 0, .6).
 This helped make the blue and reds appear a little darker so that the content can stand out more.

+### Typography

+* Nova Square

+    * I chose Nova Square as the main font from google fontsas I felt it meshed well with a gaming brand due to the style of the lettering and the boldness of the text to stand out.
+I also had Sans serif as a back up in case this didn't work.

+* Sans Serif

+    *  I had Sans Serif for 2 uses.
+I  had it as a back up in case Nova Square didn't work.
+I also used it for the Nav bar, buttons and general info as I felt a clear and simple font would make it easiest to take in information and navigate the site.

+### WireFrames

+I created my wireframes using balsamiq wireframes.
+I found this simple and effective for coming up with how I wanted the site to look as it had a variety of ready available tools representing different parts of a website so I was able to design it how I envisioned it in my head.